 The start/stop rocker switch is the only functional component on the generator control panel (and optional remote control panel) used to start and stop the generator.
 The start/stop rocker switch is a three-position switch with momentary contacts in the START and STOP positions and a stationary contact in the NORMAL center position.
 This position allows the generator to run once started and enables one or more remote start/stop panels to control the start/stop functions of the generator.
-The green light on the rocker switch should be dimly lit, indicating power to the ECU, when battery power is on.
+The green light on the rocker switch may be dimly lit, indicating power to the ECU.

-- To start the unit, first turn the DC circuit breaker on. - 2.
+- 1. To start the unit turn the DC circuit breaker on. - 2.
 Press the rocker switch to the START position and release it.